A Real-Time Balancing Market Optimization with Personalized Prices: From Bilevel to Convex: On the solution of the bilevel electricity market problem with the personalized pricing scheme

-{From the analytical solution \eqref{sol01} of the problem \eqref{prob00}, the next results immediately follows. \begin{lemma} The optimization problems \eqref{prob0} and \eqref{prob1} are equivalent. \end{lemma} } In general, this problem is non-convex as illustrated by the following example. \begin{example} Suppose a two-dimensional case of the problem \eqref{prob1} where $a_1=a_2=1$, $b_1=b_2=2$, $m_1=m_2=6$, $p=10$, $f=30$.
+} Here, we elaborate on the solution of the optimization problem \eqref{prob1}.
+It turns out under some specific conditions, the optimization problem \eqref{prob1} has trivial optimal solution for some $i\in N$.
+The following lemma investigates these specific conditions. \begin{lemma} Consider the optimization problem \eqref{prob1}.
+Then, the following statements hold. \begin{enumerate}[label=\Roman*)] \item Suppose $b_i > \bar{\rho}$ for some $i\in N$.
+Then, $x_i^* \in [ \ubar{\rho}, \bar{\rho}]$, $y_i^*=0$, $\mu_i^*=b_i-x_i^*$ and $\nu_i^*=0$. \item Suppose $ \ubar{\rho}> a_im_i+b_i$ for some $i\in N$.
+Then, $x_i^* = \ubar{\rho}$, $y_i^*=m_i$, $\mu_i^*=0$ and $\nu_i^*=x_i^*-a_im_i-b_i$. \end{enumerate} \end{lemma} \begin{proof} See \ref{app}. \end{proof} The above lemma shows that if $b_i > \bar{\rho}$ or $ \ubar{\rho}> a_im_i+b_i$ for some $i \in N$, we can find the optimal solutions without solving any optimization problem.
+Then, the following question arises immediately: What if none of the conditions in Lemma~\ref{lem:trivialsol} holds?
+This question is answered by the following example and the results after that. \begin{example} Suppose a two-dimensional case of the problem \eqref{prob1} where $a_1=a_2=1$, $b_1=b_2=2$, $m_1=m_2=6$, $\ubar{\rho}=0$, $\bar{\rho}=10$, $p=10$, $f=30$.
+It is obvious, based on Lemma~\ref{lem:trivialsol} and the parameters, that this problem has no trivial solutions.
 Figure \ref{nonconvex} depicts objective function of the problem \eqref{prob1} with these parameters.
-As can be seen, the objective function is non-convex.
-Note that its minimum coincides with the minimum of the convex quadratic problem obtained from \eqref{prob1} by taking $y_i=\frac{x_i-b_i}{a_i}$ with $b_i\le x_i \le a_im_i+b_i$ for $i\in\{1,2\}$. \end{example}
+As can be seen, the objective function is non-convex and consists of several convex quadratic functions.
+Note that its minimum coincides with the minimum of the convex quadratic problem obtained from \eqref{prob1} by taking $y_i=\frac{x_i-b_i}{a_i}$ and $\mu_i=\nu_i=0$ with $b_i\le x_i \le a_im_i+b_i$ for $i\in\{1,2\}$. \end{example}

-Motivated by this example, we consider the following convex quadratic problem:
+Motivated by this example, we consider the following convex quadratic problem by taking $\mu_i=\nu_i=0$ for all $i \in N$:

-It turns out that the global minimum of the nonconvex problem \eqref{prob1} ({or equivalently problem \eqref{prob0}}) can be found by solving the convex problem \eqref{prob2}. \begin{theorem} Let $x^*$ and $y^*$ be the minimizers of the convex quadratic minimization problem \eqref{prob2}.
-Also, let $\psi^*$ be the minimum value, that is $\psi^*=\psi(x^*,y^*)$.
-Then, $x^*$ and $y^*$ are also the minimizers for the problem \eqref{prob1}, i.e.,